Research shows that today’s average medical practice overhead is actually between 60% and 70%.

 At the end of the year, they flush everything out and don't reinvest back in the business.
 Then they wonder why the HMOs and hospitals are so strong, and why they don't have the systems to be successful.

-Working with an MSO keeps you in control of your practice while opening up more time to spend with patients.
+Working with a Management Services Organization (MSO) keeps you in control of your practice while opening up more time to spend with patients.
 It’s an easy investment that can exponentially increase your productivity.